If you can't add engineers,

 Add No-Code Steps

 Add No-Code "Generics," simple application troubleshooting steps like checking a REST API, a SQL query or pre-canned log search.
-These require only a few lines of configuration to be Digital Assistant-ready
+These require only a few lines of configuration to be Engineering Assistant-ready

 Connect To CI/CD Pipelines

-Connect to CI/CD pipelines and use Digital Assistants to run thousands of troubleshooting tasks.
+Connect to CI/CD pipelines and use Engineering Assistants to run thousands of troubleshooting tasks.
 They report back on issues found and severity, creating metrics for operational readiness.

 Distribute The VSCode Plugin